zchyde/brooklinebooksmith.com/_drafts/books-to-be-thankful-for.md

 A Wrinkle in Time by Madeline L'engle

-The Bhagavad Gita

 Cutting for Stone by Abraham Vergese

-Knocking on Heaven's Door by Katy Butler

-Encyclopedia Brown by Donald J. Sobol

-Cheaper by the Dozen by Ernestine Gilbreth Carey and Frank Bunker Gilbreth Jr.

 Bluets by Maggie Nelson

-The Jitters by Anne Cecilia Holmes

-Brown Bear Bron Bear by eric carle
+Brown Bear Brown Bear by eric carle

-Archie and Mehitabel by
+&nbsp;

 thankfully from now on we can focus on what we can all agree on – good books.